IvanUkhov/blog/_posts/2025-07-30-guardrails.md

 ```

 Note that the posterior predictive distribution is part of the program; once
-execution, it will not require any additional postprocessing.
+executed, it will not require any additional postprocessing.
 As for the
 conversion rate, the implementation is as follows:

 ```c